honeycombio/terraform-aws-integrations/modules/cloudwatch-metrics/README.md

 ![AWS CloudWatch metrics Integration overview](../../docs/cloudwatch-metrics-overview.png)

-All required resources to setup an integration pipelines to take metrics from a CloudWatch Metrics group and send them to Honeycomb can be created and managed via this module.
+All required resources to setup an integration pipeline to take metrics from a CloudWatch Metrics group and send them to Honeycomb can be created and managed via this module.

 ## Use